 Fuel shall be the same fuel that was used for certification of the ICE, if equipped.
 For example, the fuel specified in UN ECE Regulation No. 85 shall be used for vehicles equipped with an ICE certified under that regulation.

+Hydrogen shall be refueled in accordance with the manufacturer’s recommendations.

 6.4.
 Preparation of measurement devices